julianmak/NEMO-related/docs/compilation_notes/nemo36.rst

 .. note ::

-  For ``gcc5.4`` and maybe newer versions, doing just the above leads to a whole load of errors about clashing in C++:
+  For ``gcc5.4`` and maybe newer versions, doing just the above when compiling leads to a whole load of errors about clashing in C++:

   .. code-block:: bash